Legendary Actress Doris Day Gets A Birthday Surprise

 Despite that disappointment, Doris has gone on to live a full and productive life.
 It just happens to be two years longer than Doris Day thought it was.

-[Featured image by Keystone/Getty Images.]
+[Featured Image by Keystone/Getty Images]